firesurfer/rclcs/README.md

 * ~~String arrays~~
 * ~~Fixed Arrays - Coming soon (probably)~~
 * Preinitialized value -> Not coming soon (This is because C# doesn't allow preinitialised members in structs) At the moment the preinit values are simply ignored
+* Sometimes you might have to compile messages twice in order to have them properly compiled.
+(Or just remove the build and install folder)

 ## What is critical at the moment

 * ~~I'm not sure if it's possible to reproduce more complicated messages in C# an directly pass them to the rcl without any conversion.
 A conversion would be possible but would be a waste of resources in the most cases.~~

 * Program crashes at exit due to a multithreading error
 * ~~Memory handling has to be done manual: See [memory handling](/doc/MemoryHandling.md)~~

 ## What has to be done next

 * Generate xml documentation for better autocompletion
 * Cleanup of the message generator
-   * Use templating engine for message generation
+   * ~~Use templating engine for message generation~~ I will probably use the C# codedom or in future the roselyn codesynthesizer API
+   * Having a proper dependency resolving mechanism
 * ~~Fix errors regarding arrays~~
 * Free memory where needed - I should have covered all (or at least most cases) by now
 * ~~Finish implementation of services~~